marco-michel/TimeEvolver/README.md

 ```
 wsl --install -d ubuntu
 ```
 Note that there are many other distributions to choose from as well as newer versions of ubuntu.
+We again refer to the official documentation for more information.
 After installations you need to choose a user name and password.
 A Linux command terminal can be opened via the corresponding app Windows creates automatically (named after your distributions) or typing the name of the distribution in another terminal.

 ## Testing